 Now more than ever, it becomes important to strive to be an “inspection-ready” laboratory.

-Identifying areas where the majority of labs encounter challenges and focusing on making sure those bases are covered first is a great place to start.
+Identifying areas where the majority of labs encounter challenges and then focusing on making sure those bases are covered first is a great place to start.
 Here are five of the most commonly cited lab deficiencies and some suggestions on how to avoid them.

 Lack of documentation in employee files is a major reason why labs are cited for deficiencies in this category.
 Most of us are good at keeping personnel files, but how many of us excel at maintaining them?
 Missing transcripts, diplomas, or the inability to produce a license for an employee are all considered deficiencies.